watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 Costing Method Variables
 +++++++++++++++++++++++++

-The following parameters are constructed when applying the GAC costing method in the watertap_costing_package:
+The following parameters are constructed when applying the GAC costing method in the ``watertap_costing_package``:

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Default Value", "Units"